For the Love of Small Dogs!

 So Many to Choose From

-There are so many different breeds of small dogs, and this list only covers a small handful of the most popular!
+There are so many different types of cute small dog breeds of small dogs, and this list only covers a small handful of the most popular!
 Small breed dogs vary in their personality and temperament just like any other dog breed does.

 Regardless of the breed that you select, most small breed dogs have special considerations that many large breeds do not.
 Their size makes the world a little different around them.